 Leaders in the cohort system work collaboratively to plan activities and events for their individual cohorts and the larger Wharton community.
-Each cohort typically has one executive director, two directors, and one first-year representative.
+Each cohort typically has one executive director, two-three directors, and one first-year representative.

-Executive Directors are juniors and seniors that oversee their respective cohorts in addition to serving on the Cohort Executive Board, which is comprised of the nine executive directors and two co-chairs.
+Executive Directors are juniors and seniors that oversee their respective cohorts in addition to serving on the Cohort Executive Board, which is comprised of the ten executive directors and two co-chairs.
 The Board works directly with the Undergraduate Division to implement the strategies and objectives of the cohort system.
 This position is held for one year with the opportunity to reapply.
 Cohort executive directors must have previously served in the cohort system in roles other than first-year representatives.

 Directors are sophomores, juniors, or seniors who provide support to and plan activities for first-year students in their respective cohorts.
 This position is held for one year with the opportunity to reapply.